 AKT: Can you sing one line to me?

 Georg (Franz Rogowski) with Driss (Lilien Batman) in Transit: "He's a drifter and I think that's very dangerous as an actor to play the refugee or existential fear as a phenomenon."

 AKT: There's an elephant.

-Franz begins to sing: "Elefant kommt nach Haus.
+FR begins to sing: "Elefant kommt nach Haus.
 Kabeljau kommt nach Haus."
 [Elephant is coming home, codfish is swimming home] That's when I have a little break and then comes the Kabeljau!
 I remember!
 It's so weird, it was like two years ago and now you talk about it.
-The lines come back, but I'm not Georg anymore.
+The lines come back, but I'm not Georg any more.
 It feels different now.

 AKT: He is still in Marseille.
 You left him there.

 FR: Yeah, he's stuck.
 I mean, bureaucratic hell got him.
 He tries to get a visa, he tries to get a transit.
 Once he has the transit, the visa isn't valid any more.
 He's trapped in a loop.

 AKT: It felt that way - by the creation of having the story set at the same time in 1942 and in 2018, or 2017, whenever it's supposed to be.
 It became a loop.
 You in a way were performing a ghost.